The Dead Dance: Development

 Tim Burton (pictured in 2025) directed the song's music video.

 The music video for "The Dead Dance" was directed by Burton and produced by Gaga and Michael Polansky, alongside Burton and Natalie Testa.
 It was the first music video directed by Burton since the video for The Killers' 2012 single "Here with Me".
 It was filmed at the Island of the Dolls in Mexico in mid-July 2025.
 The Express Tribune reported on July 10, that Gaga and Burton had been seen filming a music video on the Island of the Dolls, located in the south of Mexico City, Mexico.
 During the Giffoni Film Festival on July 25, Burton spoke about Gaga's contribution to Wednesday and hinted that he had "done something else with her".
 Following the premiere of Wednesdays second season, Variety reported on August 4 that Gaga and Burton filmed a music video for a song supposedly titled "Dead Dance".
-Regarding his experience developing the video, Burton praised Gaga's work and described her as "inspiring", while also expressing his desire to collaborate with her again in the future.
+Regarding his experience developing the video, Burton praised Gaga's work, describing her as "inspiring" and an artist he respects and feels connected to, while also expressing his desire to collaborate with her again in the future.

-The choreography was handled by Parris Goebel, who had previously worked with Gaga on the music videos for "Disease" and "Abracadabra", with assistance from Corey Baker, while the costumes were designed by Colleen Atwood.
-The visual effects were handled by the Mexican studio The Roots Production Service under the direction of Carlos Llergo, with cinematography by Andrés Arochi and additional set and doll design provided by the art department under Burton's supervision.
+The choreography was handled by Parris Goebel, who had previously worked with Gaga on the music videos for "Disease" and "Abracadabra", and Corey Baker, who had created The Dead Dance routine for Wednesday, while the costumes were designed by Colleen Atwood.
+The visual effects were handled by the Mexican studio The Roots Production Service under the direction of Carlos Llergo, with cinematography by Andrés Arochi and additional set and doll design provided by the art department.
+Camila López, an assistant in the art department, said Burton personally selected the dolls featured in the video, some of which he designed himself based on his own sketches.